Congratulations on your new puppy or adopted dog!

 Food and water bowls

-Stainless steel or ceramic are best, with a stand or non-skid rubber base to avoid sliding or getting kicked over.
-Try to avoid plastic, which can off-gas toxins, harbor bacteria and give your dog acne from scraping her chin against the bottom of the bowl.
-Elevated bowls may help tall dogs digest their food better.
+Stainless steel or ceramic are best, with a stand or non-skid rubber base to prevent sliding or getting kicked over.

 A variety of chews and toys

-Puppies have an urgent desire to chew, and it’s important to keep them interested and busy.
+Puppies can have a strong desire to chew, and it’s important to keep them interested and busy.
 A good variety will save your shoes and your sanity.
 Bring out just a few chew toys at a time from the toy box to prevent boredom.

 Raw bones to chew

-Raw bones are the best chew and the best nutrition for any puppy!
-Dogs that start raw bones when they are young have the cleanest teeth, the freshest breath and are the happiest!
-If your dog has never had raw bones, give one under supervision to make sure he doesn’t try to swallow it whole.
-A loose stool the first time is common.
-Your dog will soon adapt, especially if you regulate the frequency of the bones.
+Raw bones are the best chew value and the best nutrition for any puppy!
+Dogs that start raw bones when they are young have the cleanest teeth, the freshest breath, and are the happiest.
+If your dog has never had raw bones, give them under supervision and limit chew time to avoid digestive upset until your pup’s stomach adjusts.

 Sooner or later, your puppy is bound to get diarrhea.
 We recommend that you have canned pumpkin, Firm Up! dehydrated pumpkin, or Perfect Form on hand to minimize the effects and get your puppy’s system back on track.

 Nail trimmer and styptic powder

 Start trimming your dog’s nails weekly when they are young to get them used to it.
 Use a scissors-style or guillotine nail trimmer to keep nails short.
-Have styptic powder on hand to stop any bleeding if you nip the blood vessel that runs through nail—just dip the end of the nail into the bottle.
+Have styptic powder on hand to stop any bleeding if you nip the blood vessel that runs through the nail.

 Brush and comb